 Why?
 Because they must have something to hide!

 Note that I didn't mention a red flag of the breeder being unwilling to let you into their home.
 This is perfectly acceptable, and many breeders nowadays have a 'closed rabbitry' policy.
-This means that they do not allow just anyone to come into their rabbitry and visit the rabbits, even if they intend to purchase one.
+This means that for safety and biosecurity reasons, they do not allow just anyone to come into their rabbitry and visit the rabbits.
 Different breeders have different policies, and it's the buyer's job to respect those policies.

 Here are some red flags to look out for.
 Please consider these when shopping for your next rabbit:

-This is a big red flag.
-Possibly the biggest of all.
-Not being an ARBA member (or equivalent registry in other countries) means that the breeder is not breeding for any specific goal.
-Their rabbits are not being bred to the Standard of Perfection, and without the Standard of Perfection, what on Earth can you breed for?
-HOWEVER...being a member of ARBA doesn't automatically make the breeder responsible.
+Not being an ARBA member (or equivalent registry in other countries) means that the breeder is not breeding for any specific goal or purpose beyond just making more rabbits.
+Registering with their breed club is also an essential - breed clubs are a wealth of information as well as holding national shows and breeder rankings.
+However, being a member of ARBA and/or their breed club doesn't automatically make the breeder responsible.
 There are plenty of bad breeders who register with ARBA.
-Basically, NOT being registered with ARBA makes it very likely that they are just pet breeders.
+Basically, not being registered with ARBA makes it very likely that they are just backyard breeders.

 4. The breeder doesn't ever go to rabbit shows.